 It's worth noting that there is little correlation between total IT spending and business value but there is strong correlation between speed and business value.
 How efficient your provision is in terms of speed is critical here.
 Now assuming you're not planning something daft like a long winded requisition process for new virtual machines, then the speed of provisioning will be minutes whether public or private.
 Assuming this is uniform, the distinguishing feature becomes cost efficiency - i.e. how much MORE you can do with same level of spending over competitors.

 With public provision such as Amazon EC2, a small instance (I'll refer to this as a VM) costs currently $740 per year.
-Now whilst Amazon doesn't release figures, we believe the cost of provisioning such a VM can be much lower, possibly as low as $220 per VM per year.
+Now whilst Amazon doesn't release figures, we believe the cost of provisioning such a VM can be much lower, possibly as low as $220 per VM per year though from the comments possibly much lower.
 Hence if your private cloud is being designed to cost $1500 per VM per year, you might be forgiven for thinking that this is only twice Amazon pricing and represent good value for a hybrid trade-off.
-What you're probably discounting is that your private environment will have to exist for three to five or more years and during that time Amazon's pricing could fall rapidly, possibly to the order of $300 per VM per year.
+What you're probably discounting is that your private environment will have to exist for three to five (in a worst case) years and during that time Amazon's pricing could fall rapidly, possibly to the order of $300 per VM per year, possibly lower.

 In such circumstances, a competitor with a pure public play would have upto a 5x cost advantage (depending upon how much of your hybrid strategy was private provision) which is an astronomical difference in a world of increasing and more rapid competition.
 But that's a key point to note, the impact depends upon the type of industry you exist within and your competitor actions.